nnyazd92/brocaOS/docs/artifacts/BROCA_CAPABILITY_INTERPLAY.md

   - Local filesystem access or persistent project artifacts on your machine.
   - Explicit governance: no enforced Plan/Approval or tokenized actuation.
   - Built-in artifact-first continuity (no house directory, no artifact map).
-  - Local version control integration and safety checks.
+  - Local git integration via terminal tool for safety checks.
   - Structured memory graph with explicit provenance.
 - This analysis compares BrocaOS-as-a-system (LLM + tools + protocols) vs a single LLM endpoint.